-- Acknowledgement by the Manager/General Partner of the private equity fund that Aegon AM and/or the client is committed to invest in a responsible manner with respect to environmental, social and governance issues and to support and live up to the Principles of the UN Global Compact. - Agreement by the Manager/General Partner, subject to any legal, tax or regulatory considerations, to use commercially reasonable efforts (i) to operate the private equity fund in accordance with the Principles of the UN Global Compact, and (ii) to incorporate these principles when considering each proposed portfolio investment. - Avoid investments (either directly or indirectly) in: - o any company that is involved in child labor or forced labor; - o any company that has demonstrated a systematic denial of human rights; - any company whose activities cause severe damage to the environment or that does not comply with environmental regulations; - any company that is involved in the development, production, maintenance or trade of controversial weapons, including but not limited to antipersonnel mines, chemical and biological weapons, depleted uranium ammunition, nuclear weapons, cluster weapons and incendiary weapons with white phosphorus; - o any company that derives any revenues from the production, for at least 10% of revenues from the trade and/or distribution of tobacco and products related to tobacco; - o any company that derives 1% or more of its revenues from the production of thermal coal; - any company that annually produces more than 20 million metric tons of thermal coal and actively expands exploration-, mining- or refining activities for thermal coal; - any company that derives more than 5% of its revenues from coal-based production of electricity; - any company that has a coal-based electricity production capacity of 10 gigawatts or more and actively expands this capacity; - o any company that extracts 5% or more of revenues from unconventional oil and gas extraction and production; - o any company deriving 5% or more of its revenues from arctic oil and gas extraction and production; - o any company that derives at least 5% of its revenues from the production or distribution of palm oil; - any company that manages forests for timber production with an FSC-certification coverage of less than 75%.
+- Acknowledgement by the Manager/General Partner of the private equity fund that Aegon AM and/or the client is committed to invest in a responsible manner with respect to environmental, social and governance issues and to support and live up to the Principles of the UN Global Compact. - Agreement by the Manager/General Partner, subject to any legal, tax or regulatory considerations, to use commercially reasonable efforts (i) to operate the private equity fund in accordance with the Principles of the UN Global Compact, and (ii) to incorporate these principles when considering each proposed portfolio investment. - Avoid investments (either directly or indirectly) in: - any company that is involved in child labor or forced labor; - any company that has demonstrated a systematic denial of human rights; - any company whose activities cause severe damage to the environment or that does not comply with environmental regulations; - any company that is involved in the development, production, maintenance or trade of controversial weapons, including but not limited to antipersonnel mines, chemical and biological weapons, depleted uranium ammunition, nuclear weapons, cluster weapons and incendiary weapons with white phosphorus; - any company that derives any revenues from the production, for at least 10% of revenues from the trade and/or distribution of tobacco and products related to tobacco; - any company that derives 1% or more of its revenues from the mining and production of thermal coal; - any company that produces at least 10 million metric tons of thermal coal per year; - any company that actively expands exploration-, mining- or refining activities for thermal coal; - any company that derives more than 5% of its revenues from coal-based production of electricity; - any company that owns coal-based electricity production capacity of 10 gigawatts or more and actively expands this capacity; - any company that extracts 5% or more of revenues from arctic and/or unconventional oil and gas extraction and production; - any company deriving 5% or more of its revenues from arctic oil and gas extraction and production; - any company that derives at least 5% of its revenues from the production or distribution of palm oil; - any company that manages forests for timber production with FSC or equivalent certification of less than 60%.